mlswg/mls-protocol/draft-ietf-mls-protocol.md

        each hash incorporates all the non-blank nodes above it.
 The root node always has a zero-length hash for this value.
-   * For nodes where a path secret was recovered in step 1 ("Compute the updated path secrets"), compute and store the node's updated private key.
+   * For nodes where a path secret was recovered in step 1 ("Compute the updated path secrets"), store the node's updated private key.

-For example, in order to communicate the example update described in the previous section, the sender would transmit the following
+For example, in order to communicate the example update described in
+{{ratchet-tree-evolution}}, the sender would transmit the following
 values:

 | Public Key    | Ciphertext(s)                                           |